cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

     and that accepts read-only connections.

 !!!
 Warning
-    Cloud Native PostgreSQL requires both the `postgres` user and database to always exists.
+    CloudNativePG requires both the `postgres` user and database to always exists.
 Using the local Unix Domain Socket, it needs to connect as `postgres` user to the `postgres` database via `peer` authentication in order to perform administrative tasks on the cluster.